-It’s more than a litle ironic that Ellen Blakeley’s highly expressive works in glass would be fueled by bursts of vandalism in 1994 San Francisco.
+Ellen Blakeley’s works in glass initially were fueled by bursts of vandalism in 1994 San Francisco.

 “There were teenage boys there shooting out the bus shelters, just because they liked watching them blow up,” she said.
 “So there’d be these piles of beautiful glass lying there on the sidewalk, in a kind of clear, Coke-bottle green.”